 How to Change a Tire in 7 Easy Steps

-I was lucky to have enough signal on my phone to be able to figure out what I had to do, but I wished I’d listened the many times my dad and fiancé had explained how to change a tire.
+I was lucky to have enough signal on my phone to be able to figure out what I had to do.
+If only I’d listened the many times my dad and fiancé had explained how to change a tire.

 Step 1: Stop Somewhere Safe

 Your safety is more important than a wheel.